 In the later years of his career, Mick won at TNEA Arena at Grand Ole Gameroom Expo (SCVI), took 7th place in DreamHack Atlanta 2018 (SCVI), and won at Kumite in Tennessee 2019 (SCVI).
 He took 49th place in the same tournament playing T7.

 In SoulCalibur, Mick shined with light and agile characters, that could support his style, centered around smart positioning, baiting and impeccable defense.

 On February 16th, 2021, Mick was shot dead by the unrecognized assailant on the streets of Memphis.
-In the epitaph, written by Bret “Bob The Destroyer” Baughman, Mick's trainee and friend, he is described as a loving and supportive person, who genuinely cared about players and community as a whole.
+In the epitaph, written by Bret “Bob The Destroyer” Baughman, Mick's trainee and friend, is described as a loving and supportive person, who genuinely cared about players and the community as a whole.